Optional · Opt-in · You’re in control

 The deepest Last.fm integration of any Subsonic client.

 Listener counts on Now Playing.
-Year-in-Review you actually own.
+Year-in-Review you actually own, with the same totals on every Apple device.
 Time Machine playlists from any year you scrobbled.
+Discover Mix every Monday.
 Loved tracks synced both ways.
-NaviBeat never scrobbles directly to Last.fm — that always goes through your Navidrome server.
+NaviBeat never scrobbles directly to Last.fm, that always goes through your Navidrome server.
 Last.fm is only for reading your data back into the player.

 Read-only by design